joeconstantino/test-tableau-mcp/README.md

 This tells Claude for Desktop:

-There’s an MCP server named “vds”
-To launch it by running `uv --directory /ABSOLUTE/PATH/TO/PARENT/FOLDER/ run vds.py` Save the file, and restart Claude for Desktop.
+There’s an MCP server named “vds.”
+Launch it by running `uv --directory /ABSOLUTE/PATH/TO/PARENT/FOLDER/ run vds.py`.
+Save the file, and restart Claude for Desktop.

 ## Running queries in Claude to trigger the tool
-The VDS API syntax is not explicitly passed in MCP tools so start your session by passing a few in context samples for properly formatted `Query` objects.
-You can copy the array of dictionaries in the samples.py file like so: make sure you generate payloads according to this syntax:
+The VDS API syntax is not explicitly passed in MCP tools, so start your session by passing a few in context samples that show Claude how to properly format `Query` objects.
+You can copy the array of dictionaries in the samples.py.
+Send an inital message to Claude like so: make sure you generate payloads according to this syntax:
 ```
 in_context_samples = [